top of page

 Explosions and Juice

-From there, I added a trail renderer and an explosion particle effect.
+From there, I added a trail renderer and a cheap explosion particle effect.
 I also added Tristan's idea for permanent craters to be left behind after exploding.

 bottom of page